EXA-UQ/EXAUQ-Toolbox/docs/designers/tutorials/slas_tutorial.md

 This completes one adaptive sampling 'iteration'.
-It's important to note that, when creating a batch of multiple new design points, the fit of the GP is not updated between the creation of each new point in the batch.
+It's important to note that, when creating multiple new design points in a batch, the fit of the GP is not updated between the creation of each new point in the batch.

 ## Repeated application